MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/switch-to-microsoft-defender-onboard.md

 |macOS<br/>- 10.15 (Catalina)<br/>- 10.14 (Mojave)<br/>- 10.13 (High Sierra)     |Download and use the DIY app at [https://aka.ms/mdatpmacosdiy](https://aka.ms/mdatpmacosdiy). <br/><br/>For more information, see [Microsoft Defender Advanced Threat Protection for Mac](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-mac).        |
 |Linux:<br/>- RHEL 7.2+<br/>- CentOS Linux 7.2+<br/>- Ubuntu 16 LTS, or higher LTS<br/>- SLES 12+<br/>- Debian 9+<br/>- Oracle Linux 7.2 |1.
 Run the following command, and look for a result of **1**: <br/>`mdatp health --field real_time_protection_enabled`. <br/><br/>2.
 Open a Terminal window, and run the following command: <br/>`curl -o ~/Downloads/eicar.com.txt https://www.eicar.org/download/eicar.com.txt`. <br/><br/>3.
 Run the following command to list any detected threats: <br/>`mdatp threat list`. <br/><br/>For more information, see [Microsoft Defender ATP for Linux](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/microsoft-defender-atp-linux). |

-## Uninstall McAfee
+## Uninstall your non-Microsoft solution

-Now that you have onboarded your organization's devices to Microsoft Defender ATP, your next step is to uninstall McAfee.
+Now that you have onboarded your organization's devices to Microsoft Defender for Endpoint, your next step is to uninstall your non-Microsoft endpoint protection solution.

-To get help with this step, go to your McAfee support ServicePortal ([http://mysupport.mcafee.com](http://mysupport.mcafee.com)).
+To get help with this step, reach out to your solution provider's technical support team.

-## Make sure Microsoft Defender ATP is in active mode
+## Make sure Microsoft Defender for Endpoint is in active mode

-Now that you have uninstalled McAfee, your next step is to make sure that Microsoft Defender Antivirus and endpoint detection and response are enabled and in active mode.
+Now that you have uninstalled your non-Microsoft endpoint protection solution, your next step is to make sure that Microsoft Defender Antivirus and Microsoft Defender for Endpoint are enabled and in active mode.

-To do this, visit the Microsoft Defender ATP demo scenarios site ([https://demo.wd.microsoft.com](https://demo.wd.microsoft.com)).
+To do this, visit the Microsoft Defender for Endpoint demo scenarios site ([https://demo.wd.microsoft.com](https://demo.wd.microsoft.com)).
 Try one or more of the demo scenarios on that page, including at least the following:
 - Cloud-delivered protection
 - Potentially Unwanted Applications (PUA)
 - Network Protection (NP)

 ## Next steps

 **Congratulations**!
-You have completed your [migration from McAfee to Microsoft Defender ATP](mcafee-to-microsoft-defender-migration.md#the-migration-process)!
+You have completed your [migration to Microsoft Defender for Endpoint](switch-to-microsoft-defender-migration.md#the-migration-process)!

 - [Visit your security operations dashboard](https://docs.microsoft.com/windows/security/threat-protection/microsoft-defender-atp/security-operations-dashboard) in the Microsoft Defender Security Center ([https://aka.ms/MDATPportal](https://aka.ms/MDATPportal)).
 - [Manage Microsoft Defender Advanced Threat Protection, post migration](manage-atp-post-migration.md).